Laws & Policies

 Gateway National Recreation Area was created by an act of Congress.
 The enabling legislation that created the park in 1972 defines the original scope and vision for the park.

-Since Gateway is part of the National Park Service, NPS Management Policies govern what this park, along with the 393 other parks within the NPS, can and cannot do.
+Since Gateway is part of the National Park Service, NPS Management Policies govern what this park can and cannot do, along with the rest of the 401 United States national parks.

 First and Second Amendment rights in national parks

 Recent court rulings and changes in Congressional law have broadened how citizens may exercise their First Amendment and Second Amendment rights within national park boundaries.
 For more information, click the links above or to the right.